The Best Things To Do in Pedernales Falls State Park

 If you are looking for more adventure on the river, bring your own tube, canoe or kayak and float or paddle down the Pedernales as you gaze at the nature around you.

-Nearby Pedernales Falls
+Mountain Biking in Pedernales Falls

 Pedernales Falls is close to some of the best attractions that Texas Hill Country has to offer.
 Here are some other amazing things to do within an hours drive from Pedernales.